skip navigation

 Junior Ages 13-15 – requires skill evaluation

-T-Ball: Our T-Ball division is for our first and/or second year players (4-6 years) Typically there will be 2-3 team meetings per week consisting of at least one game per week and possibly one-two practices per week.
+Our TBall division is for our first and/or second year players (4-5 years) Typically there will be 2-3 team meetings per week consisting of at least one game per week and possibly one-two practices per week.
 A season will consist of 10-15 games in the Spring season.
+Games are approximately one hour.
 A baseball tee is used for the first half of the season with the second half of the season involving a combination of coach pitch and baseball tee hitting.

-Rookie: The Rookie division consists of more advanced second and third players that have graduated from our T-Ball program.
+The Rookie division consists of second year 5 year olds and first year 6 year old players.
 The season consists of 3 team meetings per week, involving two games and one practice.
-Coach pitch and the baseball tee are utilized for hitting for the entire season.
+Games are approximately one hour.
+Coach pitch/pitching machine and the baseball tee are utilized for hitting for the entire season.
 A season will consist of 15-20 games in the Spring season.

 Q: What can I expect at evaluations?